 - Set Reply URL to https://<your domain>.my.redcanary.co/saml_sp/consume

-- Copy the following AAD Identity Provider information for entry into Red Canary's SSO configuration.
-Note that these values will be different for every Active Directory Identity provider.
+- In the menu that opens on the right, copy the following AAD Identity Provider information.
+You will need this information for entry into Red Canary's SSO configuration.
+NOTE: these values will be different for every Active Directory Identity provider.

-- In Red Canary, click your profile > Single Sign-On in the site navigation.
+- Open your Red Canary Single Sign-On page (click your profile > Single Sign-On in the site navigation).

-- Paste the Base64-encoded signing certificate information you downloaded from AAD into the Identity Provider x509 Cert field.
+- Paste the Base64-encoded signing certificate information you downloaded from SAML Signing Certificate section into the Identity Provider x509 Cert field.